- by Luisa

 According to some people, preservatives are not necessary and can be even harmful.

-It's true that a high number of skin allergies and reactions are mainly caused by preservatives and fragrances, but...this is not a valid reason to avoid using preservatives.
+It's true that a high number of skin allergies and reactions are caused by preservatives and fragrances, but...this is not a valid reason to avoid using them.

 What you can and should do is to inform yourself about the preservatives that are less likely to cause bad skin reactions.